 What causes chronic ankle problems?

-The evidence-based treatment and rehabilitation programmes are associated with better prognosis and faster time to return to sport and activities.
+Evidence-based treatment and rehabilitation programmes are associated with a better prognosis and faster time to return to sport and activities.

 When an injury appears severe with noted abnormalities on radiographs, the individuals are referred to the fracture clinic for further assessment and management.

-- Compression bandage being the most common adjunct given to patients.
+- Compression bandages is the most common adjunct given to patients.

 However, after acute lateral ankle ligament injury benefits most from the use of taping, a brace in combination with an effective exercise programme.
-A Study reported caution with taking non-steroidal anti-inflammatory drugs (NSAIDs) after an ankle sprain.
-NSAID’s reduce pain and swelling, but usage is not without complications as this may suppress the natural healing process.
+A Study reported caution with taking non-steroidal anti-inflammatory drugs (NSAIDs) after a ligament sprain.
+NSAIDs reduce pain and swelling, but usage is not without complications as this may suppress the natural healing process.
 (Vuurberg G, Hoorntje A, Wink LM, et al. 2018)

-Treatment based on supervised exercise programmes is preferred over passive modalities as it stimulates the recovery of functional joint stability.
+Treatment based on supervised sprained ankle exercise programmes is preferred over passive modalities as it stimulates the recovery of functional joint stability.

 There is grade A evidence showing that conservative ankle rehabilitation program produces substantial improvements in Health-Related Quality of Life for people with chronic ankle instability (Powden CJ et al. 2017)